 And we should remember that in this Revelation 13 passage, it is not Jesus or an angel speaking; it is only John the apostle’s observations of what he saw in vision – observations about modern technology that were filtered through the lens of his 1st century viewpoint and a culture steeped in idolatrous forms of worship.

 But it is this Beast’s control over modern technology that will enable him to guide the world in a spiritual way.
 And because of his spiritual power, John rightfully uses the label “false prophet” to distinguish this Earth-Beast from the other Sea-Beast who is generally known as the “Antichrist”.
 From John’s point of view, the term “False Prophet” gave an accurate enough description.
 But this can be a bit tricky for us now – centuries later in a secular culture – to understand how it applies.

 Still, it is not that difficult to detect the modern reality of what he saw in vision.
-For example, if the False Prophet “forced everyone. . . to receive a mark. . . so that no one could buy or sell”, then we can take it to mean that this “religious” figure has access to vast storehouses of wealth, thus giving him control over the world’s financial resources, and along with that, its computer surveillance systems.
+For example, if the False Prophet “forced everyone. . . to receive a mark. . . so that no one could buy or sell”, then we can take it to mean that this “religious” figure has access to vast storehouses of wealth, which enables him to control the world’s computer surveillance systems.

 So the modern reality, if we understand it correctly, will be similar in some ways – the injection of a needle (and computer chip) into the skin.
 And as in tribal societies, where members can be recognized by the marks they bear or by the ornaments they wear, so in the Beast’s “tribe” its members can be recognized by their “mark of the beast”.

 So the mark serves, not only as an efficient way to provide financial organization for the world’s huge population, but receiving it will also be an act of submission or allegiance to the Beast, a peculiar non-religious form of initiation rite nicely suited for a secular, scientific age.